ably/ably-chat-js/README.md

-# Ably Conversations SDK
+# Ably Chat SDK

-The **Conversations SDK** offers a seamless and customizable API designed to facilitate diverse in-app conversation scenarios, encompassing live comments, in-app chat functionalities, and the management of real-time updates and user interactions.
+The **Chat SDK** offers a seamless and customizable API designed to facilitate diverse in-app conversations scenarios, encompassing live comments, in-app chat functionalities, and the management of real-time updates and user interactions.

 ## Prerequisites